QURAN - TRUTH (Part2) Versus LIES OF "ISLAM".

-According to the Quranic Arabic Corpus (Leeds University)http://corpus.quran.com/wordbyword.jsp?chapter=4&verse=157 the only pure word of God states by translation:
+According to the Quranic Arabic Corpus (Leeds University)http://corpus.quran.com/wordbyword.jsp?chapter=4&verse=157 the pure word of God states by transliteration:

 "and for their saying indeed we killed the Messiah Yeshua son Miriam messanger Allah and not they killed him and not they crucified him but it was made to appear to them and indeed those who differ in it surely in doubt about it not for them about it of knowledge except following assumption and not they killed him certainly (157) nay he was raised Allah towards him and is Allah All-Mighty All-Wise (158)."

-Yet there is definitely one instance where translators have added words that are not part of this surah.
-Truth, they have differentiated between the Qur'an and their Islamic theology by inserting brackets in places , though not in all places.
+Yet there is definitely one instance where translators have added words that are not part of this Surah.
+Truth, they have differentiated between the Qur'an and their Islamic theology by inserting brackets in places, although not in all places.
 The Law Of Moses; Torah, that is what the Messiah followed and taught.
 Furthermore, in the manner of Torah (Deut.
 4:2, 12:32), Proverbs (30:6) and Revelation (22:18) confirm you must not add or subtract from God's Law or prophetic word.

 "...nor did they crucify him; but [another] was made to resemble him to them..."
 (4:157).

-The Qur'an says that Christ Jesus, Messiah and Son Of Mary, Messanger Of God, peace and blessings be upon them, was not killed by the hands of men, nor did they crucify him.
-The situation that was witnessed by soldiers and Jews, as recorded in the gospels, made things appear that way; as though he was crucified.
-Then the Qur'an/Allah addresses the Jews and Christians who follow assumptions of falsehood and ignorance.
-The Orthodox/Rabbinical Jews say in their literature that they killed Jesus, [their] Yeshu, who was misleading the people.
-The Christians say Jesus was killed by the Jews through crucifixion, a gross technical error.
-However, the Christians do retain the teaching that Christ Jesus appeared after Golgotha, quite alive.
+The Qur'an says that Jesus, Messiah and Son Of Mary, Messanger Of God, peace and blessings be upon them, was not killed by the hands of men, nor did they crucify him.
+The situation that was witnessed by soldiers and Jews, as recorded in the Gospels, made things appear that way; as though he was crucified or killed by other means at their hands.
+Then the Qur'an/Allah addresses the Jews and Netzerim (Christians) who follow assumptions of falsehood and ignorance.
+The Orthodox/Rabbinical Jews say in their Talmudic literature that they killed Jesus, [their] Yeshu, who was misleading the people.
+The Netzerim say Yeshua was killed by the Jews through crucifixion, a gross technical error.
+However, the Netzerim do retain the teaching that Yeshua appeared after Golgotha, quite alive.
 The succeeding verse concludes, implying that Allah knows better than man the relevant facts and related law.
-The Qur'an states specifically, in confirmation of The Gospel Of Luke(23:46), that Christ Jesus/Yeshua was raised to God.
+The Qur'an states specifically, in confirmation of The Gospel Of Luke, that Yeshua was raised to God.

 "And when Jesus had cried with a loud voice, he said, Father, into thy hands I commend my spirit: and having said thus he gave up the ghost [expired]."
 (Luke 23:46).

 "...and [spiritual] peace on me day I was born and day I will die and day I will be raised alive."
-19:33.
+(S19:33).

 Location Of Golgotha (Approximate Centre) North-East Of Al-Aqsa/Solomon's Temple.